NET-BYU/networking-course/_labs/concurrent-http-server.md

 - You can only use the low-level [threading.Thread](https://docs.python.org/3/library/threading.html#thread-objects) objects.
 All high-level concurrency libraries like [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) is not allowed.
 Python has implementations of thread pools, but you must implement these yourself to get the credit.

 - Add the `-c`/`--concurrency` flags to your program.
-You only need to support `thread` and `thread-pool`.
 If the concurrency flag is not provided, the default value should be `thread`.
-If you decided not to do the extra credit, do NOT include the `async` concurrency flag.

 - You must gracefully shutdown your server, waiting for all client sockets to finish.